kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image080.png)

 Next, we will edit the fourth mapping: the one to "UploadHDLFileToUCM".
+At this point of the integration, a Base64 encoded text representing the zipped HDL data is ready to be uploaded to UCM.
+This step creates the XML payload required to invoke UCM Generic Soap Service to check in (upload) the file.The most import fields are
+•	dDocName: its value is used as content ID for this document.
+Content ID is required in invoking HCM importAndLoadData SOAP service.
+•	Contents: this field contains the actual Base64 encoded HDL data

 ![](images/300/RC_image081A.png)